elifesciences/elife-continuum-documentation/file_naming_spec.md

 Before reaching the publishing workflow an article may go through a number of revisions at any one of a number of steps with the content processor.
 We indicate updates to the article with a revision number.
 If no revisions have happened, there will be no revision number on the article.
 Each further revision is indicated by a revision number.
 The revision number will also increment for each asset of the article.
 The revision number is **only** indicated in the containing zip file name from the content processor.

-For example, if one image needs to be updated within an article, the revision number increases for the containing zip file that is supplied, but all file names within that zip reatin their original names.
+For example, if one image needs to be updated within an article, the revision number increases for the containing zip file that is supplied, but all file names within that zip retain their original names.

 Initial content of an article zip file, with no revisions having occurred